-Alliance Energy’s Paul McLellan has seen just how far Hospitals of Regina Foundation (HRF) has come over the past 30 years, and is thrilled that he and his company have been a part of the journey.
+Alliance Energy’s Paul McLellan has seen just how far Hospitals of Regina Foundation has come over the past 30 years, and is thrilled that he and his company have been a part of the journey.

 For Alliance Energy, giving back is a part of its culture.
 Like many companies operating in Saskatchewan, it has a vested interest in being a good corporate citizen.
 A significant part of that commitment means ensuring the organization has a positive impact on the communities where its employees work, live and raise their families.
-With the company’s head office located in Regina, its support of HRF remains an important priority.
+With the company’s head office located in Regina, its support of Regina's hospitals remains an important priority.

 We take great pride in our partnership with the Foundation.
 There is nothing more important than building strong and healthy communities for the people of this province,” he says.
 “Our employees have worked on many projects within our hospitals where they have seen firsthand the impact their support has on the well-being of our people.